High Holidays 2022

 Services can be heard over speakers in the Beit Tefilah and Social Hall.

-Congregation Shaarey Tikvah is pleased to make babysitting services available for families with children from 0 – 4.
-We hire babysitters based on pre-registration and, therefore, require advance registration and pre-payment.
-Please use the High Holidays Registration Form to register your children, grandchildren and children of guests you may have invited this year.
+Congregation Shaarey Tikvah is pleased to make childcare available for families with children from 0 – 5 and programming for children in grades K-7.
+Please use the High Holidays Registration Form to register your children, grandchildren and/or children of guests you may have invited this year.
 It is difficult to accommodate children who have not pre-registered.
 Thank you, in advance, for respecting this request.

 Rosh Hashanah